TwistedBlizzard/DAID/README.md

 Once you have entered the search term and pressed the return key, DAID will start gathering download links.
 After DAID has finished gathering the download links, it will begin downloading images to <project_folder>/downloads/<search_term>.

+## Known Issues

+Users running DAID on macOS with Python Version 3.6 or later will experience SSL certificate errors if the user has not installed the certificates as suggested in the Python 3.6 for macOS readme.
+This is due to Python 3.6 including it's own version of OpenSSL meaning that you need a 3rd party package to install SSL certificates for Python.

 Please be aware that the images downloaded with DAID remain the property of the artists and as such should not be used commercially without first obtaining permission.